geotrev/core-flux/README.md

 `subscribe` then triggers your first updater function, [`subscriptionsUpdated`](#subscriptionsupdated).

-A subscription will be an array tuple containing both pieces of information given in the `subscribe` call.
-So, based on the above example, the subscription will be `[FooBarInstance, ["foo", "bar.baz", "bar.beep"]]`.

 #### subscriptionsUpdated

 Any time a new subscription is added to the store, your `subscriptionsUpdated` function runs.